Hiking the Matterhorn Glacier Trail

 "Looking at your feet is also the only way to know where you’re going.
 The route is indicated with red-white stripes on the stones."

 As you keep on descending, you’ll pass by the point where two glaciers used to meet.
 The remains of this are a huge stripe of rocks.
-You’ll cross a bridge over a glacier river formed a few hundreds of meters earlier and slowly but surely you’ll see vegetation popping up as you descend below glacier heights.
-Along the way, panels give you more information about the vegetation, animals, glaciers and other natural phenomena you pass by.
-Not only was the hike a feast for my eyes, I also learned a lot.
+You’ll cross a bridge over a glacier river formed a few hundred yards earlier, and slowly but surely, you’ll see vegetation popping up as you descend below glacier heights.
+Along the way, panels give you more information about the vegetation, animals, glaciers, and other natural phenomena you pass by.
+Not only was the hike a feast for my eyes, but I also learned a lot.

 When finishing at Schwarzsee, the first thing that caught my attention was the huge wooden Matterhorn sign.
 Of course, I stopped for an obligatory picture, and so should you!
 If you dare, you can also dip your toes into the lake or just relax with a drink at Hotel Schwarzsee.